BestTimesToVisit.com Logo

 food

 Don't leave Sucre without trying 'Salteñas' for breakfast or a mid-morning snack!
-These savory pastries are a Bolivian staple, and you'll find vendors everywhere.
-For a sit-down meal, head to the Mercado Central for authentic local dishes at unbeatable prices – just be adventurous and point to what looks good!
+These savory baked empanadas are a Bolivian staple, and you'll find vendors everywhere.
+For a sit-down meal, head to the Mercado Central for a huge variety of local dishes at unbeatable prices.

 safety